ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-collect-outstanding-balances.md

 ## Finance Charges

-When a customer does not pay by the due date, you can have finance charges calculated automatically and add them to the overdue amounts on the customer's account.
+Když zákazník nezaplatí do data splatnosti, můžete si nechat automaticky vypočítat finanční poplatky a přidat je k částkám po splatnosti na účtu zákazníka.
 You can inform customers of the added charges by sending finance charge memos.

 > [!NOTE]
 > You use finance charge memos to calculate interest and finance charges and to inform your customers about interest and finance charges without reminding them of overdue payments.
 Alternatively, you can calculate interest on overdue payments when you create reminders.